 When you are injured in a car accident, filing an insurance claim can provide you with the financial resources you need to recover and move on.
 Of course, this assumes that the necessary insurance coverage is available.

 While South Carolina law requires all drivers to carry auto insurance, (i) its requirements differ from those of other states, (ii) the required minimum coverage amounts will be insufficient in many cases, and (iii) not all drivers follow the law.
-As a result, in order to make sure you receive the full compensation you deserve, it will be important to work with an experienced South Carolina auto accident attorney.
+As a result, to make sure you receive the full compensation you deserve, it will be important to work with an experienced South Carolina auto accident attorney.

 What Auto Insurance Coverage Does South Carolina Law Require?